Critical recurrence in the real quadratic family: Induction Step

-The following lemma gives an upper bound for the total time spent doing inessential returns (compare with Lemma 2.3 in \cite{BC2}). \begin{Lemma}[Inessential Length] Suppose that $\xi_n(\omega) \subset I_{r+1} \cup I_r \cup I_{r-1}$ is a complete return or an essential return.
+The following lemma gives an upper bound for the total time spent doing inessential returns (compare with Lemma~2.3 in \cite{BC2}). \begin{Lemma}[Inessential Length] Let $\xi_n(\omega) \subset I_{r+1} \cup I_r \cup I_{r-1}$ with $n$ being the index of a complete return or an essential return, and suppose that (BA) and (BE)(2) are satisfied up to time $n$.
 Then there exists a constant $\kappa_4 > 0$ such that the total time $o$ spent doing inessential returns satisfy